mikko-apo/ki-router.js/README.md

 # Why should you use it?

-If you want:
+1. ki-router.js gives you:
 * Bookmarkable and clean REST like urls for example: /book/123
 * Url parameter parsing: params.id => "123"
 * Centralized and clear control structure for the application

-    router.add("/book/:id", function (params) { show_book( params.id ) } );

-ki-router.js makes it easy to create a modern single page app in a clean way:
+2. ki-router.js also makes it easy to create a modern single page app in a clean way:
 * Use regular links in HTML.
 This leads to cleaner javascript and there is no more need to bind view change listeners in javascript
 * Browser support.
 Firefox, Safari, Chrome, IE10/9/8.
 Older browsers are also supported if the backend server is able to render the page fully
 * Gracefully degrading web app with different alternative strategies (pushState -> hashBang -> javascript but no pushState/hashBang -> no javascript)

-To use it all you need to do to is:
+3. To use it all you need to do to is:

 * Include ki-router.js
 * Configure router routes
 * Use plain HTML with regular a href links (single page app mode)

-Additional technical features include:
+4. Additional technical features include:

 * Support for browser keyboard shortcuts so users can open new tabs and windows easily: ctrl, shift, alt and meta keys
 * Support for A tag's target attribute: ___blank, ___self, ___parent, ___top, window name